 The film was finally finished in March 2019.
 Simon held four test screenings across the UK to gauge the audience reaction.
 It was at this stage that the film was renamed to a more fitting title – Invasion Planet Earth.

-The film was recently picked up for UK distribution by Munro Films and will hit cinemas on the 5th December 2019.
-This will be followed by a DVD and digital release by Lightbulb Distribution which will be across all UK platforms.
+The film was picked up for UK distribution by Munro Films and was released in cinemas on the 5th December 2019.
+The film was then released across the world on digital and DVD and has gone on to be very successful.